raphael-group/LAML/README.md

    (i) the newick string of the rooted tree with internal nodes labeled and branch lengths show the infer *number of mutations*.
    (ii) imputed sequences for each node in the tree.
 For sites with multiple possible states, that site is annotated with the probability of each possible state.

 In addition, a checkpoint file `example2._ckpt.<randomnumber>.txt` is produced, which is important for running LAML on large data.
-Every 50 NNI iterations, this file is updated with a checkpoint containing (i) the NNI iteration number, (ii) the current best newick tree, (iii) the current best negative LLH, (iv) the current best dropout rate, and (v) the current best silencing rate.
+Every 50 NNI iterations, this file is updated with a checkpoint containing (i) the NNI iteration number, (ii) the current best newick tree, (iii) the current best negative log-likelihood, (iv) the current best dropout rate, and (v) the current best silencing rate.

 We provide sample outputs in `examples/out_example2/` for your reference.
 <!--When performing topology search, a checkpoint file is also generateed.
 Note that this command will resolve all polytomies, run in parallel, and returns an ultrametric tree.-->